-Policy Area shown in white on maps below.
 Refer to Legends on Recommended Future Land Use, Future Transportation Network, and Public Facilities and Environmental Features Maps on pages 17, 18, and 19.

-- 1. Allow office, warehouse, and distribution uses. - 2.
+- 2a Land Use and Development Policies - 1.
+Allow office, warehouse, and distribution uses. - 2.
 Automobile sales and service uses may be appropriate. - 3.
-Other retail uses are appropriate only when accessory to the primary use and located within the same building.

-- 4. Continue to provide a 100' landscaped buffer along I-85.
+Other retail uses are appropriate only when accessory to the primary use and located within the same building. - 2a Community Design Policies - 4.
+Continue to provide a 100' landscaped buffer along I-85.
 Create a similar landscaped buffer along the I-85 service road.
 Additional trees could be used to supplement the buffer to create an enhanced visual barrier. - 5.
 Orient buildings to the street.
 Parking lots and loading docks should be located to the side or rear of buildings. - 6.
 Design drive-through facilities with clearly marked pedestrian crossings and pathways so that pedestrians can easily walk from the sidewalk and parking lot to the building with minimal conflict with the drive-through lanes. - 7.
 If automobile services and sales uses are introduced in this area, the following design guidelines apply: - a.
-Buildings should be multi-storied and/or designed to have the appearance of a multi-storied building. - b.
+Buildings should be a minimum of 2 stories and/or designed to have the appearance of a 2 story building. - b.
 Ground-floor uses should be oriented to the street and designed with clear glass windows and prominent entrances with operable doors allowing access from the sidewalk.